United Kingdom in the Eurovision Song Contest 1976: Chart success

-Tammy Jones - Love's A Carousel: Epic SEPC3980.

-Joey Valentine - Going To The Movies: Penny Farthing/Bellaphon BF18418.

-Sweet Dreams - Love, Kiss And Run: Bradley's BRAD7604.

-Louisa Jane White - Take The Money And Run: PYE 7N45568.

-Tony Christie - Queen Of The Mardi Gras: MCA MCA231.

 At Eurovision

-By scoring 164 points out of a possible maximum of 204, the UK achieved the highest relative score ever reached under the "Douze Points" voting system inaugurated in the Eurovision Song Contest 1975 and used ever since, with 80.40% of the possible score attained.
-No song has ever achieved this since, although previously in 1973, Luxembourg's winning entry scored 80.60% under a different voting system.
+By scoring 164 points out of a possible maximum of 204, the UK achieved the highest relative score ever reached under the "Douze Points" voting system inaugurated in the Eurovision Song Contest 1975 and used ever since, with 80.4% of the possible score attained.
+No song has ever achieved this since, although previously in 1973, Luxembourg's winning entry scored 80.6% under a different voting system.

 Michael Aspel provided the television commentary for the UK at the Eurovision Song Contest for BBC 1, Terry Wogan once again provided the radio commentary for BBC Radio 2 listeners and Andrew Pastouna provided commentary for British Forces Radio.
-Ray Moore acted as spokesperson for the UK Jury results.
+The BBC appointed Ray Moore as its spokesperson to announce the British Jury results.
+The contest was seen by 8.85 million viewers.

 Voting

 Congratulations: 50 Years of the Eurovision Song Contest

 "Save Your Kisses for Me" was one of fourteen Eurovision songs selected by fans to compete in the Congratulations 50th anniversary special in 2005.
 In spite of it and another British entry ("Congratulations") being among the participating songs, as well as the presence of Katrina Leskanich (of the UK's victorious 1997 act Katrina and the Waves) as co-host, the United Kingdom did not broadcast Congratulations as they felt it wouldn't attract enough of an audience.
 They opted to create their own special, Boom Bang-a-Bang: 50 Years of Eurovision, hosted by 1998 host and longtime British commentator Sir Terry Wogan.

 The song was drawn to appear thirteenth in the running order, following "Hold Me Now" by Johnny Logan and preceding "My Number One" by Helena Paparizou.
 At the end of the first round, "Save Your Kisses for Me" was announced as one of the five songs advancing to the final round.
 It was later revealed that the song finished fifth, scoring 154 points.

 "Save Your Kisses for Me" ultimately finished fifth in the final round, scoring 230 points (including, as in 1976, a maximum 12 from Israel).